adopted-ember-addons/ember-electron/README.md

 * `--platform` - *String* Allowed values: *linux, win32, darwin, all*
 * `--arch` - *String* Allowed values: *ia32, x64, all*
 * `--version` - *String* Electron version (without the 'v') - for example, [`0.33.9`](https://github.com/atom/electron/releases/tag/v0.33.9), see [Electron releases](https://github.com/atom/electron/releases) for valid versions
+* `--app-copyright` - *String* The human-readable copyright line for the app.
+Maps to the LegalCopyright metadata property on Windows, and NSHumanReadableCopyright on OS X.
 * `--app-bundle-id` - *String* The bundle identifier to use in the application's plist (OS X only)
 * `--app-category-type` - *String* The application category type, as shown in the Finder via *View -> Arrange by Application Category* when viewing the Applications directory (OS X only).
 For example, `app-category-type=public.app-category.developer-tools` will set the application category to *Developer Tools*.
 Valid values are listed in [Apple's documentation](https://developer.apple.com/library/ios/documentation/General/Reference/InfoPlistKeyReference/Articles/LaunchServicesKeys.html#//apple_ref/doc/uid/TP40009250-SW8).
 * `--app-version` - *String* The release version of the application.
 Maps to the `ProductVersion` metadata property on Windows, and `CFBundleShortVersionString` on OS X.